Atheer-Ganayem/SnapWS/README.md

 ## ✨ Features

-- ✅ Minimal setup
+- ✅ **Minimal code**: focus on your app, not protocol details
 - ✅ Automatic handling of ping/pong and close frames.
-- ✅ Connection management built-in — no need to write your own manager.
+- ✅ Connection management built-in.
-- ✅ Safe for concurrent use — internally protected.
+- ✅ Safe for concurrent use.
 - ✅ Support for middlewares and connect/disconnect hooks.
-- ✅ Easy to use API with support of Context.
+- ✅ Context support for cancellation

 ---